Error-331/code_tests/docs/bible/links.md

 The Fogged Mirror - June 27 (Fear God, listen to the Law, love the Christ);

 Spotting Guilt - June 28 (No one will escape the judgment of God);

+Blind Leaders - June 30 (there are a lot of false converts nowadays; always do the will of the God thy Father);